This free collection can be used to help your students with understanding fractions and equal parts.

 (An Instructional PowerPoint)

-The first resource you will find at the bottom is a PowerPoint presentation designed to help you with your initial instruction of fractions.
+First, you will find a PowerPoint presentation designed to help you with your initial instruction of fractions.
 You will find definitions as well as examples and some class practice slides.

 Printables for Understanding Fractions Practice

-The second resource is our printable collection.
-We have provided a variety of assessment, practice and center activities to help students understand and master fractions.
+Next, is our printable collection.
+You will have a variety of assessment, practice and center activities to choose from.
+These will help students understand and master fractions.

 The printables begin with “I Can” standards for classroom display.
 We have included the statements that match common 3rd grade fraction standards.